tmcgilchrist/okra/README.md

 KR ID should consist of characters followed by a number (e.g. "KR123").

-If the KR doesn't have a KR ID yet (e.g. it was requested in the OKR updates section), "new KR" is recognised by the parser as a placeholder and can be used instead.
+If the KR doesn't have a KR ID yet, "new KR" is recognised by the parser as a placeholder and can be used instead.
 If a KR with the same name is found with a proper KR ID later they will be combined.

 The `okra cat` command can be used to aggregate multiple engineer reports into one team report grouped by KR.